uuuummuuuu/Pen-and-poems/README.md

 📘 Features

-25 new dialogues in English and Spanish
+New dialogues in English and Spanish

 Topics range from philosophy and emotions to art, dreams, and everyday warmth